ISO-3166-1 Continent Alpha-2 Code (continentalpha2)

 Use the operator

 as... and add the operation syntax to create the new column.
-This is the syntax of the ISO-3166-1 Continent Alpha-2 Code operation:
+The syntax is as follows:

 Copy the following LINQ script and try the above example on the